syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 //Initialize the OCR processor.@ using (OCRProcessor processor = new OCRProcessor())
 {
-    //Get stream from an image file.
+    //Get the stream from an image file.
     FileStream stream = new FileStream(@"D:\Input.pdf", FileMode.Open);
-    //Set OCR language to process.
+    //Set the OCR language to process.
     PdfLoadedDocument document = new PdfLoadedDocument(stream);
-    //Set OCR language.
+    //Set the OCR language.
     processor.Settings.Language = Languages.English;
-    //Sets Unicode font to preserve the Unicode characters in a PDF document. processor.TesseractPath = @"D:\Tesseractbinaries_core\Windows\x64";
+    //Set the Unicode font to preserve the Unicode characters in a PDF document. processor.TesseractPath = @"D:\Tesseractbinaries_core\Windows\x64";
     processor.PerformOCR(document, 0, 0, @"D:\tessdata", out OCRLayoutResult result);
     float angle = 0;